 More stuff in the garage!

 Pro estate salers know the best stuff often lives in the garage (power tools, anyone?)
-But some shoppers won’t know other rooms have items for sale unless you point it out.
+But some shoppers won’t know other rooms have items like furniture for sale unless you point it out.

 It’s the seedy side of the business, but like it or not, there are thieves out there who will try to rip you off.
 Estate sales are often easy targets.
 Luckily with affordable technology at our fingertips, going vigilante is easier than ever.
 Of course, if you do catch a thief or something comes up missing, always report it to help make sure it doesn’t happen again.